benkoo/MetaDesingChallenge/README.md

 ## Empowering Distributed local communities Globally through Literacy in Online Project Management Methods and Tools

 ## Background
-In view of the global pandemic continues to interfere with social activities on a global level, and data-driven infrastructure becoming ever more ubiquitous, the world is yearning for a major reorganization of vertical and horizontal supply chain integration through existing ICT (Information and Communication Technologies) infrastructures.
-Opportunities in supply chain integration comes in three aspects, Talent Integration (TI), Technology Infrastructure Integration(TII), and Territorial Resource Integration (RI).
-To kickoff the process of Supply Chain Integration at a global scale, Tsinghua South East Asia (T-SEA) Center, located in Bali, Indonesia, plans to invite individuals and institutions around the world to participate in this global exercise.
+In view of the global pandemic continues to interfere with social activities on a global level, and data-driven human activities becoming ever more ubiquitous, the world is adapting existing, yet under utilized ICT infrastrutures to cope with this unprecedented challenge in supply chain dynamics.
+Opportunities to better integrate resources in global supply chain integration comes in three aspects, Talent Integration (TI), Technology Infrastructure Integration(TII), and Territorial Resource Integration (RI).
+In order to introduce systematic approaches to regulate Supply Chain Integration at a global scale, This proposed Meta Design Challenge (MDC), plans to invite individuals and institutions around the world to participate in this global exercise.

 ## Goal
 The goal of this open-ended design challenge focused on Project Management is to disseminate knowledge about data-intensive social collaboration.
 It can be further explained in the following three sub-goals: